wmentzel/tutorials/luks-install_uefi.md

   - linux (exf4, as big as possible)

-1. There should already be an ESP partition (Only UEFI, ignore for BIOS mode)
+1. There should already be an ESP partition
   - esp (fat32, EFI system parition, 120MB)

 1. Find name of partition for linux